The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Agassiz Peak View Map, Flagstaff, AZ, USA

-The Flagstaff Ski Resort, Arizona Snowbowl, is the best place for Arizonans to go skiing.
-In fact, skiing is one of the top activities to do in Flagstaff in winter.
+The Flagstaff Ski Resort, Arizona Snowbowl, is the best place in the state to go skiing.
+In fact, skiing is one of the top things to do in Flagstaff in winter.

-That said, Snowbowl also offers warm-weather activities and is one of the top things to do in Arizona in the summer.
+That said, Snowbowl also offers warm-weather activities.
 The Flagstaff Scenic Chairlift Gondola operates during summer and autumn and whisks visitors to an amazing Agassiz Peak lookout point.

 Agassiz Peak